Last Updated: November 17, 2014

 National Comparisons: Provinces

-Employment across the country averaged 0.7 per cent growth from January to September this year compared to the same time period in 2013.
-Leading the country at 3.1 per cent growth is Alberta, followed by 1.5 per cent in Saskatchewan.
-In the year to date to September 2014, three provinces showed declines (Newfoundland and Labrador at -2.2 per cent, Nova Scotia at -1.7 per cent, and Manitoba at -0.5 per cent).
+Employment across the country averaged 0.7 per cent growth from January to October this year compared to the same time period in 2013.
+Leading the country at 3.1 per cent growth is Alberta, followed by Ontario and BC at 0.7 per cent.
+Year to date in October 2014, four provinces showed declines (Newfoundland and Labrador at -2.3 per cent, Nova Scotia at -1.6 per cent, and PEI and Manitoba at -0.2 per cent).

 National Comparisons: Cities

-The seasonally adjusted unemployment rate for the Halifax Census Metropolitan Area was 6.7 per cent.
-Winnipeg (2.8%) had the lowest unemployment rate in Canada this month.
+The seasonally adjusted unemployment rate for the Halifax Census Metropolitan Area was 6.0 per cent.
+Regina (3.0%) had the lowest unemployment rate in Canada this month.

-The seasonally adjusted employment rate for the Halifax Census Metropolitan Area dipped to 61.2 per cent in September 2014.
+The seasonally adjusted employment rate for the Halifax Census Metropolitan Area climbed to 65.1 per cent in October 2014.

-Employment in the Halifax CMA was up 0.5 per cent from August to September this year.
-The largest gains from month to month in CMAs was in Barrie, Ontario, +2.5 per cent.
+Employment in the Halifax CMA was up 1.0 per cent from September to October this year.
+The largest gains from month to month in CMAs was in Abbotsford/Mission, at +1.8 per cent monthly growth.

 CANSIM Data Sources (available without charge from Statistics Canada):